gumaerc-testorg/20.109-fall-2007/content/pages/assignments/mod1.md

     *   Who are your customers
     *   What the future holds for the registry in particular and synthetic biololgy more generally
     *   What you see as the key to success
-*   This summary should sound enthusiastic, professional and [be more readable](http://www.dilbert.com/comics/dilbert/games/career/bin/ms.cgi) than most "mission statements."
+*   This summary should sound enthusiastic, professional and {{% resource_link "53217465-06f3-4f41-82ab-484c672ed82a" "be more readable" %}} than most "mission statements."
 *   Consider writing this section after you've written the rest of the plan.

 *   Describe what the Registry is, including products, services, customers, ownership, history, location, facilities.